 Sending your kids off to day camp this summer?
 Then you’ll also need to send along a daily lunch that’s both nutritious and practical for enjoying on the go.
 Refrigeration and microwaves may or may not be available, and ingredient restrictions are also likely to be a factor, so camp lunches can take a bit of planning.
-Be sure to include things like ice packs to ensure the freshness of your camper’s food during the hot summer months.
+Be sure to include things like ice packs in your child’s lunch bag to ensure the freshness of your camper’s food during the hot summer months.

 Luckily, you don’t have to dream up a menu of summer camp lunch ideas all on your own.